 In 1986 Lutheran Band Camp at Camp LuWiSoMo was revived under the youthful and enthusiastic leadership of Kathryn Krubsack who had recently joined the faculty of the Milwaukee Lutheran Elementary Band Program.
 Camp curriculum and activities followed the effective and meaningful traditions of the earlier camps.
 Lutheran Band Camp continued to offer a one-week camp to students in grades 5 to 9.
 Bible studies and devotions, music theory classes and music appreciation classes, sectionals, ensembles, and full band rehearsals as well as recreational activities constituted the core of the program.
 From the initial 35 students in 1986 the camp’s enrollment grew, at times, to 100 plus students a week.
 Lutheran Band Camp became an important and valuable summer experience for instrumental music students.
 In 2010, Camp LuWiSoMo was not able to open for summer camps and for several years Lutheran Band Camp did not occur.

 In 2014, there was a new beginning for Lutheran Band Camp.
 Jessica Kindschi Walter, Instrumental Director at Martin Luther High School, and Matthew Wolf, Instrumental Director at Milwaukee Lutheran High School (both former campers and counselors), brought Lutheran Band Camp back with much success.
 In 2015, Erica Rosebrock (another former camper and counselor) joined the team.
+In 2017, Mr. Wolf left the faculty, and Pastor Benjamin Schimm, theology and music teacher at Racine Lutheran High School, joined the Band Camp team.
+In 2019, Mr. Wolf returned as guest conductor while Mrs. Kindschi Walter was on maternity leave.
 While the faces have changed, the goal of the camp remains constant: bringing students a musical, educational, social and spiritual experience in a loving, family-like setting.

 The Faculty and Staff